-The MB4Youth Division of Manitoba Education, Citizenship and Youth is committed to ensuring that youth have access to learning, training, employment, career development resources, volunteer and leadership opportunities, citizenship education, opportunities to be engaged in their community and information related to provincial youth programming and services.
+The MB4Youth Division of Manitoba Healthy Living, Youth and Seniors (formerly housed under Manitoba Education, Citizenship and Youth) is committed to ensuring that youth have access to learning, training, employment, career development resources, volunteer and leadership opportunities, citizenship education, opportunities to be engaged in their community and information related to provincial youth programming and services.
 MB4Youth continues to support youth, students and unemployed Manitobans in the transition to and from work and school, and has continued to develop successful partnerships with employers and community organizations throughout the Province.